alex-free/tonyhax/anti-piracy-bypass.md

 - When Is The Anti-Piracy Screen Check: Immediately.
 - Versions With Anti-Piracy Bypass Support: Japan.
 - Anti-Piracy Version: APv2.

+**Note:** This game has the Append No-Swap Bypass (by mdmdj) enabled, so it works fine directly booted from Tonyhax International.
+You don't need to boot the game with an intended [Key Disc](https://remywiki.com/KEY_DISC).

 ### Beatmania featuring Dreams Come True